 3. The building does not have street frontage;

 4. The set back requirements are not met.

 D. Allowable Use of Land or Buildings. [back to top] The following uses of land or buildings are allowed in the districts indicated hereinafter in Sections IV, V, and VI under the conditions specified in this ordinance:

 1. Uses lawfully established on the effective date of this ordinance.

 2. Permitted uses as designated in Sections IV, V and VI.

 3. Special uses as designated in Sections IV, V and VI.

 E. Prohibited Use of Land or Buildings.
 (19-72) [back to top]

 F. Control Over Use. [back to top] No building or premises shall hereafter be used or occupied, and no building or structure, or part thereof, shall be erected, raised, moved, reconstructed, extended, enlarged, or altered, except in conformity with the regulations herein specified for the district in which it is located, except that in Residence Districts a lot in an ownership which was of record at the time of adoption of this ordinance, even though not meeting the requirements of this ordinance as to area and width, may be used for single-family residence purposes, provided the use conforms with all other regulations of the district in which it is located.

-G. Control Over Bulk. [back to top] Except in the case of planned development, all new buildings shall conform to the bulk regulations established herein for the district in which each building is located.
-Further, no existing building shall be enlarged, reconstructed, structurally altered, converted, or relocated in such a manner as to conflict or to further conflict with the bulk regulations of this ordinance for the district in which such building shall be located.
+G. Control Over Bulk. [back to top] All new buildings and structures shall conform to the bulk regulations established herein for the district in which each building is located.
+Further, no existing building or structure shall be enlarged, reconstructed, structurally altered, converted, or relocated in such a manner as to conflict or to further conflict with the bulk regulations of this ordinance for the district in which such building shall be located.
+(Ord.
+20-48)